Courtney Marchesi Art

 Mediums

 Acrylics are versatile and buildable.
 I can add layer after layer on paper, canvas, wood, glass, or brick.
-Compared to watercolor or oil, I find acrylics much easier and forgiving to work with.
-It dries fast, which can be a challenge, but that plays into my personality.
-I am one of those people that want instant gratification, so it’s fun to jump right in, paint brush swinging.
+Compared to watercolor or oil, I find acrylics much easier to work with and more forgiving.
+They dry fast, which can be challenging, but that plays into my personality.
+I am one of those people who appreciates instant gratification, so it’s fun to jump right in, paint brush swinging.

-When I discovered coffee painting, the idea of combining my love for the sea and my love for a good cup of coffee seemed like an obvious decision.
+When I discovered coffee painting, combining my love for the sea and my love for a good cup of coffee seemed like an obvious decision.
 I mostly paint with coffee in the winter because I’m cozied up in my studio, soothed by its smell.

 How I do it

 To make the paint, I use instant espresso and dilute it.
 The amount of powder and water I use makes the strength for pigments, giving me tones from dark to light in my palette.
-Applying the mixture to wood or paper acts much like a watercolor or diluted acrylic.
-Sometimes I accidently dip my brush in the coffee I’m drinking, but that’s okay, it’s all organic!
+Applying the mixture to wood or paper acts like a watercolor or very diluted acrylic.
+Sometimes, I accidentally dip my brush in the coffee I’m drinking, but that’s okay, it’s all organic!

 Pet Portraits